 As you see, we have two rows from the first, and each row has two columns containing two custom fields.
 But it comes up with 4 fields after converting.
 You can imagine that we moved entirely the

 hcf_author column to under the

-hcf_price one, then added columns for defining key and value.
-Thus, if you have N custom fields and M posts, the number of rows which WordPress creates is M*N.
+hcf_price one then added columns for defining key and value.
+Thus, if you have N custom fields and M posts, the number of rows that WordPress creates is M*N.

 Obviously, this number is significant, especially when you use the plugin exploiting custom fields strongly such as WooCommerce, Sensie, or others using custom fields to describe a complicated object.

 Although WordPress is a reputable CMS, why does it still use the above fairly ineffective method to store data from custom fields?
 It might have its own reasons for this.
 So let’s find out its strengths and weaknesses.